ngcrawford/pypgen/README.rst

 Installation:
 +++++++++++++

-First install samtools.
+First install `samtools <http://samtools.sourceforge.net/>`_.
 On OS X I recommend using `homebrew <http://mxcl.github.com/homebrew/>`_ to do this.
 Once you have samtools installed and available in terminal you can use either pip or setuptools to install the current release of pypgen:

 ::